zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 ---

 I'm working on a talk for kubecon in December!
-One of the points I want to get across is the amount of time/investment it takes to use new software in production without breaking anything, and what that's looked like for us in our use of Kubernetes.
+One of the points I want to get across is the amount of time/investment it takes to use new software in production without causing really serious incidents, and what that's looked like for us in our use of Kubernetes.

 To start out, this post isn't blanket advice.
 There are lots of times when it's totally fine to just use software and not worry about **how** it works exactly.
 So let's start by talking about when it's